Which article version is allowed?

 - Post-print version: most common allowed version.
 This is the accepted version after peer-review, but before any formatting by the publisher (like type-setting and page numbers)

 - Pre-print version: this is the article as first submitted and accepted before it has been peer-reviewed, edited or prepared for publication by a publisher

 - Published version: this is the definitive published version as received from the publisher

-Usually there is some kind of restriction linked to the upload of the fulltext, like a 12 months embargo for example.
+Sometimes there is some kind of time restriction linked to the upload of the fulltext, like a 12 months embargo for example.
 Also this information is included in Sherpa-Romeo.
-The allowed version can be added immmediately - Cadmus can handle the embargo restriction automatically.
+The allowed version can be added immmediately - Cadmus handles the embargo restriction automatically.

 If you cannot find the publisher on Sherpa-Romeo, contact the publisher directly asking for permission.
 Cadmus staff can advice on author rights and correspondence with publishers.

 You can use this letter (en) - (fr) as a model, or check the signed publishing contract/agreement to see what rights you have in respect to full-text publication of the article.

 You are also encouraged to archive full-text of book chapters, and books (or sample chapters) where allowed.
 See also the section on Copyright & Authors Rights